-Alcohol misuse is the biggest risk factor for death, ill-health and disability among 15-49year-olds in the UK, the fifth biggest risk factor across all ages, and is a causal factor in more than 60 medical conditions, including several cancers, high blood pressure, cirrhosis of the liver and depression.
-Levels of binge-drinking and exceeding the recommended number of units per week are lower in Kingston than in London overall.
-Nevertheless, one in six adult residents drinks more than the recommended amount (in 2015-18).
-Data is not yet available for the recent pandemic years, which may or may not show a different pattern.
+Alcohol misuse is the biggest risk factor for death, ill-health and disability among 15-49-year-olds in the UK, the fifth biggest risk factor across all ages, and is a causal factor in more than 60 medical conditions, including several cancers, high blood pressure, cirrhosis of the liver and depression.90 Levels of binge-drinking and exceeding the recommended

-&lt;sup>88 PHE.
+PHE.
 Opiate and crack cocaine use: prevalence estimates by local area.
 September 2017.
 [Accessed November 2021.] www.gov.uk/government/publications/opiate-and-crack-cocaine-use-prevalence-estimates-for-local-populations OHID.
 Fingertips.
 Public health profiles: drug.
 2021.
 [Accessed November 2021.]